Malaika Beach Resort: Mwanza, Tanzania

 Malaika Beach Resort

 The fee for using the pool for the day at Malaika Beach Resort is 20,000 Tsh and should be paid at the front gate upon arrival.
 You will get a ticket, which is then stamped by a security guard at a second gate inside the car park.
 Apparently the entrance fee increases to 30,000 on weekends, but this includes a lunch buffet (though I can’t confirm this as I have only been on week days).

 Malaika Beach Resort is approximately a 20 minute drive from Mwanza’s main roundabout (‘Fish circle’/’Samaki circle’).

-You have three options: 1) Hop on a ‘piki piki’ motor bike for 6000 Tsh per ride, 2) Expect to pay between 15-20,000 for a taxi per way, or 3) Try Tanzania’s new Taxify app (similar to Uber) for the insanely cheap price of 4000 per way.
+You have three options: 1) Hop on a ‘piki piki’ motor bike for 6000 Tsh per ride, 2) Expect to pay between 15-20,000 for a taxi per way, or 3) Try Tanzania’s new Taxify app (similar to Uber).

 The first time I visited Malaika, we opted for the piki ride, which proved to be interesting as we navigated the thick traffic generated from the Eid holiday.
 Piki’s are a reality of living in Tanzania: they are quick, easy to access and affordable, but can be dangerous.

 Case in point: As traffic suddenly came to a stop, we found ourselves bumper to bumper with the other vehicles, while a bus quite literally bumped into the back of the bike I was on.
 Thankfully, the bike had a rail on the back that intervened and took the brunt of the bump so we remained on the road unscathed.

 The Pool Area:

 There are numerous lounge chairs around the pool and on the upper deck, as well as dining tables and chairs.
 Both times I went during the week we were the only guests for the majority of the day, so we had our pick of the place.